Lenyn Sosa Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.
+- The Phillies had a 3.97 team ERA that ranked 17th across all league pitching staffs.

-- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in the big leagues.
+- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.

-- Falter (0-2) takes the mound for the Phillies in his fourth start of the season.
-He's put together a 4.80 ERA in 15 2/3 innings pitched, with nine strikeouts.
+- Wheeler (0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched) makes the start for the Phillies, his fourth of the season.

-- The left-hander's most recent appearance came on Thursday against the Cincinnati Reds, when he threw 4 2/3 innings, surrendering five earned runs while allowing eight hits.
+- In his last time out on Wednesday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering three hits.

-- In three games this season, the 25-year-old has put up a 4.80 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .311 to opposing hitters.
+- In three games this season, the 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.